University of Notre Dame Logo

-The visual sign of the university demonstrates the patronage of the church.
+The university’s visual sign demonstrates the church’s patronage.
 They follow the guiding star within the institution’s walls that helps them sail through the sea of knowledge to the truth.
-The Notre Dame logo is full of harmonious harmony and order.
+The Notre Dame logo is full of harmony and order.

 Notre Dame: Brand overview